mzhang28/blog/content/enterprise/prototype/index.md

 * I hardcoded the actual specification for the app myself since the DSL doesn't have a real syntax yet.
 * All data are string types.

 I'll be working on this some more in the coming weeks, so I'll try to keep updates posted here a bit more frequently.
 Next time, I'll be looking into implementing the TodoMVC example.
+Until then, thanks for reading!

 [1]: https://remexre.xyz
 [2]: https://en.wikipedia.org/wiki/Domain-specific_language